lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/reax-silica.rst

     The objective of this tutorial is to use a molecular dynamics system made of silicon dioxide (SiO2), and deform it until it breaks.
-The reactive force field reaxff is used, and a particular attention is given to the evolution of the charge of the atoms during the deformation of the structure.
+The reactive force field reaxff is used, and a particular attention is given to the evolution of the charges of the atoms during the deformation of the structure.

 .. include:: ../contact/recommand-lj.rst